fmolnar-notredame/csb_powergrid/README.md

 # Data and code for *Asymmetry underlies stability in power grids*
 ### Ferenc Molnar, Takashi Nishikawa, and Adilson E. Motter

-This repoitory contains data and code for reproducing results described in the following article:
+This repoitory contains data and code for reproducing the results described in our upcoming article:

 **Title:** Asymmetry underlies stability in power grids